Home

 lock out

-To prevent someone from entering a place by locking the door, or to be accidentally denied access.
+To prevent someone from entering a building or system by locking the door or access point, or (in labour relations) to prevent workers from

 log out